MySQL® settings

 Log slow rate type

-query: At the query levelsession: At the session level
+query: At the query level.session: At the session level.

 The default value is

-query.For more information, see the Percona documentation
+query.For more information, see this Percona article

 . -